 There are three key things that are about to force a step-change for payment in construction.

 Firstly, the Public Sector Supply Chains (Project Bank Accounts) Bill has been introduced and is currently progressing through the legal process.
 Created by Debbie Abrahams MP, a long-standing parliamentary campaigner for fair payment.

 In direct response to the Carillion debacle, this Bill mandates the use of PBAs in the public sector for all tier one contracts over £500,000.
 With the devastating ripple effect on the supply chain when a main contractor goes bust, a PBA ensures insolvency protection for contractors in the supply chain.

-Secondly, as we discussed in a previous article Oliver Dowden, the Cabinet Office’s minister for implementation, recently wrote to the Government’s largest suppliers reminding them of their target to pay subcontractors within 30 days or risk exclusion from public sector work.
+Secondly, Oliver Dowden, the Cabinet Office’s minister for implementation, recently wrote to the Government’s largest suppliers reminding them of their target to pay subcontractors within 30 days or risk exclusion from public sector work.

 Additionally, the Chartered Institute of Credit Management, strengthened by the appointment of the Small Business Commissioner, Paul Uppal to its board, announced suspensions and exclusions for businesses from its Prompt Payment Code where they failed to pay invoices in the agreed times.